jundalisay/superb/content/en/superphysics/principles/chapter-06.md

 A skilled craftsman makes a perfect creation as a whole, even if its parts taken individually seem imperfect.
 <cite>Descartes, Meditations Simplified, Part 4</cite>
 {{< /q >}}

+Is the plan of the universe in line with what we feel?

+The next chapter explain the